Hennepin County police chiefs: More accountability needed from prosecutors

 In recent weeks, the county has assigned additional resources to prosecuting carjacking cases, the majority of which have involved juveniles.
 Freeman said last month that the charges in such cases are typically assault and aggravated robbery because carjackings involve force, often a firearm, to steal an occupied vehicle.
 Auto theft, however, is a nonviolent, low-level offense that involves an unoccupied vehicle.

-The county association recognizes that the Juvenile Detention Center's admission criteria isn't directly under Freeman's authority, Revering said, but included it in the letter to reflect the full scope of the associations recommendations.
+The HCCPA recognizes that the Juvenile Detention Center's admission criteria isn't directly under Freeman's authority, Revering said, but included it in the letter to reflect the full scope of the associations recommendations.
 She said the same about bail reforms.

-For its final recommendation, HCCPA asked the attorney's office to respect the work of law enforcement officers.
+For its final recommendation, the HCCPA asked the County Attorney's Office to respect the work of law enforcement officers.

 "We fully support the importance of holding law enforcement officers accountable when they do not perform as the community expects, including criminal charges when applicable," Revering wrote.
 "However, we also support recognizing when law enforcement is performed correctly and within the law and expect your office to do the same."